-THIS AGREEMENT is entered into by the State of Florida, Division of Emergency Management, with headquarters in Tallahassee, Florida (hereinafter referred to as the "Division"), and City of Orlando, (hereinafter referred to as the "Sub-Recipient").
+THIS AGREEMENT is entered into by the State of Florida, Division of Emergency Management, with headquarters in Tallahassee, Florida (hereinafter referred to as the "Division"), and

-For the purposes of this Agreement, the Division serves as the pass-through entity for a Federal award, and the Sub-Recipient serves as the recipient of a sub-award.
+ORLANDO FIRE DEPARTMENT, (hereinafter referred to as the "Sub Recipient").
+For the purposes of this Agreement, the Division serves as the pass-through entity for a

+Federal award, and the Sub-Recipient serves as the Recipient of a sub-award.